-In 1981, at the age of sixteen, Steve began his double bass studies with the principal bassist in the Omaha Symphony, Bill Ritchie.
-One short year later he was selected to perform with the Nebraska All-State Orchestra.
+At the age of sixteen, Steve started playing the double bass, taking lessons from the principal bassist in the Omaha Symphony, Bill Ritchie.
+After one year of lessons he was selected to perform with the Nebraska All-State Orchestra.
 Two years later, he received a full tuition scholarship from the University of Nebraska at Lincoln where he studied with master bassist Rusty White and earned a BSE in Music Education.

-During his college years, Steve was busy putting his talents to good use.
-He played gigs on the local jazz scene in both Omaha and Lincoln, was the featured pianist at the Lincoln Hilton Hotel, he played for a local rock band and he would work the occasional service for the Lincoln Symphony Orchestra and Lincoln Chamber Orchestra.
+While at the University of Nebraska, Steve played gigs on the local jazz scene in both Omaha and Lincoln and he was the featured pianist at the Lincoln Hilton Hotel.
+He also played in a local area rock band and worked the occasional service for the Lincoln Symphony Orchestra and Lincoln Chamber Orchestra.

-1990 was also the year that he moved from Nebraska to the Park Slope neighborhood of Brooklyn where began ‘sessioning’ with some of the finest young jazz musicians of his generation.
-Park Slope was a hotbed for crème of the crop young hot shot musicians streaming in from Berkley College of Music, New England Conservatory, North Texas State and top musicians from around the world.
-The learning experience proved to be invaluable.
+In 1990, Steve made the move to New York to the Park Slope neighborhood of Brooklyn where began ‘sessioning’ with some of the finest young jazz musicians of his generation.
+Park Slope was a hotbed for crème of the crop musicians streaming in from Berkley College of Music, New England Conservatory, North Texas State and from around the world.

-Throughout the 90’s while still living in Brooklyn, Steve taught music at the American Institute of Guitar and the Brooklyn Conservatory of Music and kept very busy with gigs on the New York scene.
+Throughout the 90’s while still living in Brooklyn, Steve taught music at the American Institute of Guitar, the Brooklyn Conservatory of Music and kept very busy with gigs on the New York scene.

-In 1994, Steve attended the Banff Centre of the Arts where he participated in workshops and had the opportunity to perform with Jim Hall, Robin Eubanks, John Clayton, Kenny Wheeler and Richard Muhal Abrams and he forged long lasting relationships with musicians he would later tour and record with.
-One such artist was German vibraphonist, Christoph Eidens whom invited Steve to tour with his band on several occasions throughout Germany and Belgium.
+Steve attended the Banff Centre of the Arts where he participated in workshops and performed with Jim Hall, Robin Eubanks, John Clayton, Kenny Wheeler and Richard Muhal Abrams.
+Here he forged long lasting relationships with musicians he would later tour and record with througout Europe, including, German vibraphonist, Christoph Eidens.

-For the past 15 years, every Monday night, Steve Doyle has been the house bassist at Birdland Jazz Club in New York for Jim Caruso’s Cast Party featuring Billy Stritch and drummer Daniel Glass.
+Steve is the house bassist at Birdland Jazz Club in New York for Jim Caruso’s Cast Party featuring Billy Stritch and drummer Daniel Glass.
 Jim, Billy and Steve also play trio at the Carlyle Hotel in New York at Bemelman’s Bar on Sunday nights.

-He has recorded and/or performed with the following artists: Tony Desare, Billy Stritch, Christine Ebersole, Natalie Cole, Ben Monder, Anne Hampton Calloway, Dave Stryker, Steve Slagle, James Williams, Chris Potter, Kurt Rosenwinkle, Jon Weber, Pekka Pylkkanen, Stacy Sullivan, KT Sullivan, Marilyn Maye, Jim Caruso, Steve Cardenas, Karen Oberlin, Megan Hilty, Bucky Pizzarrelli, Bruce Barth, Jeff McErlain, Rigmor Gustafsson, Christine Lavin, Linda Lavin, Pete McCann, Montego Glover, Kate McGarry and many others.
+He has recorded and/or performed with the following artists: Tony Desare, Billy Stritch, Christine Ebersole, Natalie Cole, Ben Monder, Anne Hampton Calloway, Dave Stryker, Steve Slagle, James Williams, Chris Potter, Christine Lavin, Jeff Daniels, Kurt Rosenwinkle, Jon Weber, Pekka Pylkkanen, Stacy Sullivan, KT Sullivan, Marilyn Maye, James Williams, Gene Bertoncini, Jim Caruso, Steve Cardenas, Karen Oberlin, Megan Hilty, Bucky Pizzarrelli, Bruce Barth, Lari White, Jeff McErlain, Akira Tana, Rigmor Gustafsson, Christine Lavin, Karen Oberlin, Linda Lavin, Pete McCann, Montego Glover, Christoph Eidens, Kate McGarry and many others.

-He has been fortunate to perform with many pops orchestras around the US including the Houston Symphony, the Pittsburgh Symphony, the Philadelphia Orchestra, the Kansas City Symphony, the Vancouver Symphony, the Dallas Symphony, the Florida Orchestra, Oklahoma City Symphony, the National Symphony, the Rochester Symphony, the Portland Symphony, Saratoga Springs Symphony, the Detroit Symphony the Baltimore Symphony and the Sun Valley Symphony.
+Steve has been fortunate to perform with many pops orchestras around the US including the Houston Symphony, the Pittsburgh Symphony, the Philadelphia Orchestra, the Kansas City Symphony, the Chesapeake Youth Symphony the Vancouver Symphony, the Dallas Symphony, the Florida Orchestra, Oklahoma City Symphony, the National Symphony, the Rochester Symphony, the Portland Symphony, Saratoga Springs Symphony, the Detroit Symphony the Baltimore Symphony and the Sun Valley Symphony.

-Steve currently resides in the Chelsea neighborhood of NYC where he gigs, records, composes, arranges, teaches skype bass lessons and private lessons.
+Steve currently resides in the Chelsea neighborhood of NYC where he gigs, records, composes, arranges, teaches both Skype lessons and private lessons.